DataDog/documentation/content/en/service_management/events/correlation/_index.md

 ## Overview

-Event Correlation groups events based on their relationships or on user defined configurations to reduce the number of notifications and issues identified from the environment.
+Event Correlation groups events based on their relationships or on user-defined configurations to reduce the number of notifications and issues identified from the environment.
 Use correlation patterns and cases to:
 * Reduce alert fatigue
 * Reduce the number of tickets and notifications you receive
 * Have all affected teams to be aware of a single issue instead of working in silos